MatthewYong/recipes-connected/README.md

 As a **developer** I want to:
 1. Gain more knowledge on Python, MongoDB and Flask
 2. Learn more on databases, in particular MongoDB
-3. Add and share my own personal favorite recipes on the website
+3. Add and share my own personal favourite recipes on the website

 ### Scope Plane
 The scope plane defines the features that are and are not possible to include on the website.